zubinchopra/portaldocs/portal-sdk/generated/portalfx-telemetry-alerting-create.md

 <a name="create-configuration-what-is-bladename"></a>
 ### What is bladeName?

-The name of the create blade.
+The list of the create blade name.

 <a name="create-configuration-what-is-minsuccessrateoverpast24hours"></a>
 ### What is minSuccessRateOverPast24Hours?